 I learnt what patience means when I got to know her.
-She taught me how one can be devoted and live life to the fullest.
-A very humble person and an ordinary woman for world, but for me she is my first friend after my marriage.
+She taught me how to be devoted and live life to the fullest.
+She is a very humble person and an ordinary woman for the world, but she is my first friend after my marriage.
 I met her some more than 15 years ago.
 I was newly married and had shifted from the metropolitan city Ahmedabad to Baroda.
-It was a new experience of living in a new city amidst complete strangers, including my husband and in-laws.
+It was a new experience living in a new town amidst complete strangers, including my husband and in-laws.

-I took up a job in the mortgage department with a multinational bank wherein I had to deal with numerous clients, builders and co-ordinate with lawyers and technicians.
-She, at that time, was working as customer care executive with one such renowned builder.
+I took up a job in the mortgage department with a multinational bank wherein I had to deal with numerous builders and cooperate with lawyers and technicians.
+She, at that time, was working as a customer care executive with one such renowned builder.
 We had been talking regularly regarding documents for a couple of months.
 Finally, after much delay, our meeting was fixed one day.
-By that time I knew her by her name and her melodious voice, all because of our telephonic conversations.
+By then, I knew her by her name and her melodious voice, all because of our telephonic conversations.

 One afternoon during peak summers, I was waiting for her at her office.
-When she walked towards me, I saw her for the very first time and was completely amazed to see her’ aura’.
+When she walked towards me, I saw her for the first time and was utterly amazed to see her’ aura’.
 She was indeed as beautiful as her name ‘Manisha’!
-She was much polite and listened to all the queries patiently and helped resolve them.
+Moreover, she was polite, listened to all the queries patiently, and helped resolve them.

-Though she is an introvert by nature, but we gradually became friends.
-As time went and I started knowing her, I came to know that she is elder to me by age and experience.
+Though she is an introvert by nature, we gradually became friends.
+As time went by and I started knowing her, I realised that she was elder by age and experience.
 She lived in a vast joint family with her parents and siblings.

 She had dreams like any other Indian girl and wanted to pursue them.
 But I guess God had other plans for her.
-With so much struggle and compromise in her personal as well as professional life, I have seen her shattered and broken but never once did I see her complaining or giving up.
-I felt there’s a turmoil inside her but she maintained her calm and composure.
+With so much struggle and compromise in her personal and professional life, I have seen her shattered and broken, but never once did I see her complaining or giving up.
+On the contrary, I felt turmoil inside her, but she maintained her calm and composure.
 No one, including the people who lived with her, was aware of her struggle.
-She lost her job a couple of times but her spirit always stayed high.
+She lost her job a couple of times, but her spirit always stayed high.

 She became my first mentor after my marriage.
-At that time mobile phones were luxury and not affordable and there were no features like free incoming and outgoing messages, Internet and WhatsApp.
-We use to communicate through letters and STD calls.
-She became my light in darkness.
-She is the one always there for her family and friends but I hardly know anyone solely there for her!
+At that time, mobile phones were luxurious and not affordable, and there were no features like complimentary incoming and outgoing messages, Internet and WhatsApp.
+So we used to communicate through letters and STD calls.
+She became my light in the darkness.
+She is always there for her family and friends, but I hardly know anyone solely there for her!

-It was one fine morning in 2004, I had just reached office and got a call on my landline.
-The conversation left me in a shock and before I could gather my sense, the receiver had dropped from my hands.
-The call was from Manisha’s friend who said she had met with an accident and was admitted to hospital.
-After collecting the address of the hospital, I rushed to be near Manisha.
+One fine morning in 2004, I had just reached the office and got a call on my landline.
+The conversation left me in a shock, and before I could gather my sense, the receiver had dropped from my hands.
+The call was from Manisha’s friend, who said she had an accident and was admitted to the hospital.
+After collecting the hospital’s address, I rushed to be near Manisha.
 When I entered her room, I was shocked and shattered to see her condition.
-She was badly injured and had multiple fractures in her hand and leg.
+She was severely injured and had multiple fractures in her hand and leg.
 There were bandages all over, especially on her head.
 Her face and eyes were completely swollen.

-I came to know she met with an accident previous night and was rushed to hospital with an emergency ward of the hospital.
-The doctors had already performed the operation to save her life as she had suffered a major injury in head.
+I came to know she met with an accident the previous night and was rushed to hospital with an emergency ward.
+The doctors had already performed the operation to save her life as she had suffered a major injury in the head.

-It’s the worst experience of life to see the person you love, adore and respect, lying in the bed of hospital with bandages all over her body.
-Everyone from her family were around her.
+It’s the worst experience of life to see the person you love, adore and respect lying in the bed of hospital with bandages all over her body.
+Everyone from her family was around her.
 I started praying for her speedy recovery and waited impatiently for her to open her eyes.
-It was the toughest time of my life.
-Doctors had told she will be admitted for around 15 days followed by complete bed rest for two months.
+It was the most challenging time of my life.
+Doctors had told them she would be admitted for around 15 days, followed by complete bed rest for two months.

-Finally she opened her eyes by mid-afternoon and the first thing she did was smiled and thank God for saving her life.
-I was amazed to see her this gesture.
-She gave us the courage to fight with the situation assuring us that this time will pass soon and everything will be alright.
-She had the strongest will power and that day I learned the lesson from her that no matter what, never give up with your confidence, will-power and determination.
-Face everything in life with positivity and smile and surely you will conquer everything.
-It took few months for her to recover completely and few years for her scars to vanish.
+Finally, she opened her eyes by mid-afternoon, and the first thing she did was smile and thank God for saving her life.
+I was amazed to see this gesture.
+She gave us the courage to fight with the situation, assuring us that this time would pass soon and everything would be alright.
+She had the strongest willpower, and that day, I learned the lesson from her that no matter what, never give up with your confidence, willpower and determination.
+Face everything in life with positivity and a smile, and surely you will conquer everything.
+It took a few months to recover entirely and a few years for her scars to vanish.

 But as said, life goes on.
-I left India, in 2006.
+I left India in 2006.
 And despite the vast geographical distance between us, our friendship grew stronger with each passing year.
-With her, I have the best memories of my life – the fights and debates, the laughter and celebrations, our shopping sprees and movie sessions.
-Even today our morning starts by giving each other missed calls, which means ‘Good Morning’.
-It’s been 14 years now since we started this ritual of our friendship, growing stronger with each passing day.
+I have the best memories of my life with her – the fights and debates, the laughter and celebrations, our shopping sprees and movie sessions.
+Even today, our morning starts by giving each other missed calls, which means ‘Good Morning’.
+It’s been 14 years since we began this friendship ritual, growing stronger with each passing day.

-Thanks to advance technology and gadgets now, which are helping us to stay in touch despite miles apart.
-Looking forward for the next visit to meet her and hope to celebrate our friendship.
+Thanks to advanced technology and gadgets now, helping us stay in touch despite miles apart.
+Looking forward to the next visit to meet her and hope to celebrate our friendship.